russss/polybot/README.md

 You'll be guided through authenticating and a config file will be automatically created.

+Use the `--profile [name]` to save and use a specific state/config.

 By default, the bot will run in development mode, which avoids actually posting to networks.
 To run in live mode, pass the `--live` flag.